HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CordovaBrowser_Methods.md

     *   If the JavaScript is taking more than 10 seconds to execute.
 *   Invoking alert ( ) from evaluateJavaScriptAsync method will hang the application.
 This is a technical limitation in iOS.
-*   If return is used (outside and defined function) in the JavaScript snippet to be evaluated, this method returns null and does not throw any error.{% highlight voltMx %}
+*   If return is used (outside and defined function) in the JavaScript snippet to be evaluated, this method returns null and does not throw any error.
+{% highlight VoltMx %}
     // Example1 returns null.
     webWidget1.evaluateJavaScriptAsync ("return document.title");